basarat/typescript-book/docs/testing/cypress.md

   .should(/**something*/)
 ```

-Some other libraries that *evaluate and run* the code at the same time.
-That forces you to have a single chain which can be nightmare to debug with selectors and assertions minggled in.
+Some other libraries *evaluate and run* the code at the same time.
+Those libraries force you to have a single chain which can be nightmare to debug with selectors and assertions minggled in.

 Cypress commands are essentially *declarations* to the cypress runtime to execute the commands later.
 Simple words: Cypress makes it easier.